pf-data-projects/pf_polling_analyser/README.md

 This project is made up of several components/services.
 User auth data is hosted in an external postgres database.
 Static files are hosted on a separate platform.

 The core part of the application is hosted on google cloud run in a single container.
 This container is currently running three services:
-1. Django web application
+1. Django web application.
-2. Celery worker for asynchronous processing of crossbreak data
+2. Celery worker for asynchronous processing of crossbreak data.
 3. Redis instance for passing tasks and results between django and the celery worker.

 The benefit of this more complex set up are:
 1. The application does not 'hang' for several minutes while waiting for backend processing to be completed.
 2. This allows django's front end to query the progress of the data processing in real time.

+This is the same process that the bot checking feature follows.

-It is NOT best practice to run several services in a single container, however since it is for such a small user-base, it is functional for now
+It is NOT best practice to run several services in a single container, however since the app serves such a small number of users, it is functional for now.

 #### Future plans for cloud architecture